core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-The following example show the URI of a remote instance of same container.
+The following example shows the URI of a remote instance of same container.

 ~~~~
 REQ: GET example.com/mod.uri